 - Car Camping: There are a lot of campsite around New Zealand that you can access with a car, all you need is a tent!

 - Hostels: Cities and towns have hostels, which are comfortable and range in price (typically between $25 and $40 NZD for a dorm bed).
 However, this isn’t the case in some of the really small destinations.
 I typically used Hostel World to find and compare options.

 - Airbnb: This was my favourite option, because my boyfriend and I loved meeting Kiwis and getting their recommendations.
 Plus it’s cheaper than a hostel if you have two people (rooms were as low as $35 NZD for a night, but we typically paid around $50 for the two of us).

 - Hotels: There are plenty of options for hotels, but we typically didn’t stay in them because they were the most expensive option and we liked to have our own kitchen.
 In the few cases we did stay in hotel, I found Booking.com the most helpful.

-In this itinerary, you’ll swim with dolphins and kayak with seals; you’ll do day hikes and maybe even try out an overnight hike or two.
-You’ll visit all the main destinations and towns like Christchurch, Dunedin, Queenstown and Wanaka; you’ll relax in Akaroa and watch the sunrises on the east coast, take surf lessons and boat cruises.
+In this itinerary, you will swim with dolphins and kayak with seals, go on day hikes and maybe even try out an overnight hike or two.
+You’ll visit all the main destinations and towns like Christchurch, Dunedin, Queenstown and Wanaka, but also relax in Akaroa and watch the sunrises on the east coast, take surf lessons and boat cruises.

 You’ll land in Christchurch, pick up your rental car or camper van and get on the road to Kaikoura.
 Kaikoura is a three hour drive north from Christchurch and situated on the east coast.